 Tips

 • At the end of each month, export analytics from Twitter, Facebook, and Instagram to evaluate your social media efforts.
-And use Google Analytics to see how many people visited your campaign webpages.
+And use Google Analytics to see how many people visited your website.

 • Take a look at the number of impressions to see how many people viewed your social media posts, and look at engagements to understand how many people interacted with posts.
 Compare the impressions and engagements for all of your social media posts to see which posts performed the best — and consider replicating posts that performed well.